 Policy Options:

-No change to Mutual Jurisdiction clause in current procedures, but add ability for IGO to assign its rights to another party (but note attendant risk of assignment being ineffective)
+No change to Mutual Jurisdiction clause in current procedures, but add ability for IGO to assign its substantive legal (e.g. trademark) rights to another party (but note attendant risk of assignment being ineffective), or assign its right to sue (i.e. file a complaint), or appoint an agent to file on its behalf, or have a licensee do so

-Amend current procedures by adding an arbitral appeal mechanism for IGO domain disputes
+Amend current procedures by adding an arbitral appeal mechanism for IGO domain disputes – will need to discuss whether the UNCITRAL Rules are appropriate for this purpose

-No change to Mutual Jurisdiction clause in current procedures, but add ability only for particular IGOs to opt for arbitral appeal instead – most likely, the UN and its specialized agencies
+No change to Mutual Jurisdiction clause in current procedures, but add ability only for particular IGOs to opt for arbitral appeal instead – most likely, the UN and its specialized agencies – this would be based on the international conventions applicable to the UN and absolute immunity in at least some jurisdictions

 Rewrite Mutual Jurisdiction clause

-e.g. “In the event the action depends on the adjudication of the rights of an IGO that would, but for [the Mutual Jurisdiction] provision, be entitled to immunity from such judicial process according to the law applicable in that jurisdiction, [as established by a decision of a court in that jurisdiction,] the challenge must be submitted instead for determination [by UNCITRAL in accordance with its rules].”
+e.g. “In the event the action depends on the adjudication of the rights of an IGO that would, but for [the Mutual Jurisdiction] provision, be entitled to immunity from such judicial process according to the law applicable in that jurisdiction, [as established by a decision of a court in that jurisdiction,] the challenge must be submitted instead for determination [by UNCITRAL in accordance with its rules].” – need to discuss the applicability of the bracketed language

-No change to Mutual Jurisdiction clause in current procedures, but clarify that standing to file for IGOs must be that the requisite notification to WIPO has been made pursuant to Article 6ter of the Paris Convention (but note need to further discuss substantive grounds in this case, which is a different issue than immunity)
+No change to Mutual Jurisdiction clause in current procedures, but clarify that standing to file for IGOs must be that the requisite notification to WIPO has been made pursuant to Article 6ter of the Paris Convention – will need nevertheless to discuss the separate issue of what substantive legal rights (Trademarks?
+Other?) would form the legal grounds for complaint

 Discussion: